 - Oil also works really well to keep your hands dough free while kneading and shaping the loaves.

-USE the windowpane test for best results.
+Use the windowpane test.
 Your whole wheat bread dough needs to get to a certain stage of gluten development to really give you the texture a good bread requires.

-Whole Wheat Dough can be extremely resistant to gluten Formation.
-Especially if your using the hard red winter wheat flours.
-If your dough is not loosening and stretching.
-Slap it on the counter!
+Whole wheat dough can be extremely resistant to gluten formation.
+Especially if you’re using the hard red winter wheat flours.
+If your dough is not loosening and stretching, try slapping it against the counter.

-- Pick up your dough with one hand and STILL holding the dough slap it hard on your counter.
+- Pick up your dough with one hand and while holding the dough slap it hard on your counter.
 It should stretch a bit.

 - Give it about four good slaps on your counter and then let it rest five minutes or so.

-- The point of this is to loosen tand force the gluten to develop when gentle kneading is not working.
+- The point of this is to loosen it and force the gluten to develop when gentle kneading is not working.

 Learn to handle the dough lightly, and don’t squish the air bubbles unnecessarily after the first rise.

-A lot of recipes, including this one, say to punch down the dough and then squish it with a rolling pin into a rectangle and roll it up into a loaf pan shape. that begets images (to me anyway) of a flat dough with no air bubbles.
+A lot of recipes, including this one, say to punch down the dough and then squish it with a rolling pin into a rectangle and roll it up into a loaf pan shape.
+That begets images of a flat dough with no air bubbles.
 We are not making a flatbread here.

-The whole point of Degassing is to give you an even textured loaf with no annoying holes in your bread slices.
-You want that for your whole wheat bread recipe success.
+The whole point of degassing is to give you an even textured loaf with no large holes in your bread slices.

-However, Heavily Degassing the dough makes the bread heavier and denser as does over handling the dough.
+However, heavily degassing the dough makes the bread heavier and denser as does over handling the dough, so do be careful with this.
 Try using your hands instead of a rolling pin to gently and lightly form the dough into a loaf after the first rise.
-Then once in the pan, let it rise slowly, at room temperature to prevent it rising too fast.
+Then once in the pan, let it rise slowly at room temperature to prevent it rising too fast.

 Your kitchen temperatures are important for a proper rise.
 Keep the dough about 70 to 80 degrees for a nice even rise.

-- Try to give your dough even warmth when it’s rising.
-Keep your rising dough away from drafts at all times!
+Try to give your dough even warmth when it’s rising, and keep your rising dough away from drafts at all times.

 Learn how to “hear’ when your bread is properly baked.

-TIPS: At the halfway point in the baking process, after the crumb in your loaf is set you can reach in and turn your loaves around.
-Hopefully you can find the best placement in your oven to get an even bake.
+At the halfway point in the baking process, after the crumb in your loaf is set you can reach in and turn your loaves around.
+This can help you find the best placement in your oven to get an even bake.